 When planning for cloud, you should try to calculate your total cost of ownership (TCO) over the projected life of the project.
-A cloud cost management solution such as Optima lets you build three-year cost forecasts to help ensure that you are using the appropriate and most cost-effective cloud infrastruture.
+Our cloud cost management solution lets you build three-year cost forecasts to help ensure that you are using the appropriate and most cost-effective cloud infrastructure.
 For workloads that have a steady state load 24×7, you may find that a private cloud is more cost effective than on-demand public cloud infrastructure.

 Hybrid Cloud Use Cases

 While the benefits of private clouds can be compelling for certain use cases, sometimes organizations require a combination of these benefits along with the advantages of public cloud.
 In such circumstances, a hybrid cloud may prove to be the better choice:

 Sometimes it’s not clear to what degree an application will succeed in the market.
 Cloud-oriented businesses tend to follow the mantra “fail fast, fail cheaply.”
 Considering that advice, it makes sense for organizations to use public cloud resources for a new, untested application before embarking on the capital expenditure associated with launching in a private cloud.
 Once an organization can establish a steady-state workload pattern and see a clear line of sight to the longevity of an application, it may choose to bring the application to a private cloud environment.